 If keeping up with paperwork was hard before kids, the challenges multiply as your family grows.
 What’s a mom to do?
-I took to Instagram to ask ADHD moms what their biggest pain points were.
-The common culprits were: laundry, kids’ school stuff and meal planning.
-Here are some top tips for each of those challenges.
-(What do they all have in common?
-Parting with perfectionism!)
+I took to Instagram for the best organizing tips for moms with ADD.

 Professional organizer Susan Pinsky tells ADDitude magazine to not waste time folding things like undergarments.
 She also recommends eliminating as many steps as possible, as laundry is arguably the worst task possible for ADHD’ers.
 So much so that she goes as far as suggesting outsourcing or delegating.
 More of Susan’s tips